-The term 'adaptation' encompasses a broad range of policies and interventions that changes the costs and consequences of climate change, including particularly urgent needs to aid health, water resources, ecosystems, agriculture, coastal zones, settlements and economic activities.
+The term 'adaptation' encompasses a broad range of policies and interventions that changes the costs and consequences of climate change, related to health, water resources, ecosystems, agriculture, coastal zones, settlements and economic activities.
 With rapid urbanisation on the African continent and increasing demand for water and energy, cities are exploring a variety of technological and management innovations to reduce negative climate change impacts on urban water, food and energy resources.

-Climate change, variability and associated increased disaster risks present additional challenges along the journey towards sustainable development, and towards achieving the Sustainable Development Goals in and beyond Africa.
-In reality, this is only a partial list of the many disturbances that impinge upon livelihoods and well-being in the developing world.
-Other issues - conflict, environmental degradation, colonialism and post-colonialism, demographic changes and disease, among them - are projected to be further aggravated by climate change, if action towards climate adaptation and mitigation are not undertaken.
+The increased disaster risks associated with climate change present additional challenges along the journey towards the broad vision of sustainable development, and towards achieving the Sustainable Development Goals in and beyond Africa.
+In reality, many disturbances impinge upon livelihoods and wellbeing in the developing world.
+These other problems - conflict, environmental degradation, colonialism and post-colonialism, demographic changes and disease, among them - are projected to be further aggravated by climate change, if action towards climate adaptation and mitigation are not undertaken.
+This list serves as another reason that action of the kind illuminated in the case studies needs to begin.